Display Bilingual:

 • I've been licked, washed up for years

-"Licked" and "washed up" are past participles acting as adjectives to describe the speaker's state.
-"I've been licked" is also a passive construction implying he's been defeated or overcome.
+"Licked" and "washed up" are past participles functioning as adjectives describing the speaker's state.
+The phrase "I've been" is implied before "washed up", creating an elliptical construction.

 • It's such a drag to be on your own